Lindllay/Lindllay/README.md

 Currently learning Typescript and improving
-<br>my skills in the above mentioned fields.
+<br>my skills in the above mentioned fields. :book:

 <!--